 The impact on the electrical system is devastating.
 On Tuesday, the maximum disruption reached 2,113 MW at 8:40 PM, with only 1,230 MW available against a demand of 3,250 MW.

-The ruler himself, Miguel Díaz-Canel acknowledged that the situation is "particularly tense" and attributed a drop of 1,100 MW directly to the lack of fuel.
+The ruler himself, Miguel Díaz-Canel, acknowledged that the situation is "particularly tense" and attributed a drop of 1,100 MW directly to the lack of fuel.

 The minister acknowledged in April that Cuba needs at least eight fuel ships per month, but in April 2026, only one arrived.

-In light of the situation, De La O Levy urged each municipality to seek its own generation solutions and emphasized biomass, windmills, and hydraulic resources as alternatives, while blaming Donald Trump and mentioning the United States' war with Iran as factors exacerbating the scarcity.
+In light of the situation, De La O Levy urged each municipality to seek its own generation solutions and emphasized biomass, windmills, and hydraulic resources as alternatives, while blaming Donald Trump and citing the United States' war with Iran as factors exacerbating the scarcity.

 Filed under: